 This plan provides access to covered benefits through a network of pharmacies, vendors or suppliers.
 Aetna has contracted for these network pharmacies to provide prescription drugs and other supplies to you.
-You also have the choice to access state licensed pharmacies outside the network for covered expenses.

 Obtaining your benefits through network pharmacies has many advantages.
-Your out-of-pocket costs may vary between network and out-of network benefits.
+Your out-of-pocket costs may vary between network and out-of-network benefits.
 Benefits and cost sharing may also vary by the type of network pharmacy where you obtain your prescription drug and whether or not you purchase a brand-name or generic drug.
 Network pharmacies include retail, mail order and specialty pharmacies.